wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 The time window that we evaluate at each checking frequency interval depends on the state of the alert:

 - When an alert is currently not firing, the **Alert fires** property determines the time window that is evaluated.
-For example, if the **Alert fires** property is set to 3 minutes, we evaluate the data values that occur during a 3 minute time window.
 - When an alert is currently firing, the **Alert resolves** property determines the time window that is evaluated.

+The data points that are evaluated during a check time window are the [1-minute summarizations](#data-granularity-for-alert-checking) of the actual reported data values, as described above.
+E.g., if the **Alert fires** property is set to 3 minutes, then the alert check evaluates 3 summarization data points, one for each minute in the check time window.

-The last data point to be evaluated during an alert check time window is determined by the following formula:
+The last summarization data point to be evaluated in an alert check time window is determined by the following formula:

  ```
  alert check time (rounded down to nearest minute) - 1 minute
  ```

-We use this formula to ensure that the alert has a full minute's worth of data to summarize and evaluate.
+We use this formula to ensure that the alert has a full minute's worth of reported data to summarize and evaluate.

-For example, suppose the **Alert fires** property is set to 5 minutes.
-If the alert check time is 1:09:32pm, then the last data point evaluated is 1:08:00pm `((1:09:32 - 0:00:32) - 0:01:00)`.
-The 5 minute time window covers data points in the 1:04:00pm to 1:08:59pm interval.
+For example, suppose the **Alert fires** property is set to 5 minutes, and the alert check time is 1:09:32pm:
+* The last summarization data point to be evaluated is at 1:08:00pm `((1:09:32 - 0:00:32) - 0:01:00)`.
+This point is the average of the actual values that were reported from 1:08:00pm to 1:08:59pm.
+* The 5-minute time window includes the 5 summarization data points from 1:04 - 1:08.
+These points represent the actual reported data points that were reported from 1:04:00pm through 1:08:59pm.

 ## When Alerts Fire